-Before we get started on your case, here are some key questions to keep in mind so you have a better idea as to how the process will go for you:
+Before we get started on your case, here are some key questions you might have.
+The answers will give you a better idea of how a criminal record expungement attorney in Houston can have your record cleared.

 Having a criminal record can impede all areas of someone’s life.
 To name a few examples, they could have trouble: